Charged Particle in an Electric Field

 where,

-- E is the electric field strength (Vm-1 or NC-1)
+- E is the electric field strength (V m-1 or N C-1)

-- V is the potential difference or voltage (V)
+- V is the potential difference or voltage (V) between parallel charged plates

 The direction of the electric field always goes from the positively charged plate to the negatively charged plate, as shown below.